Conjugate Direction Methods Under Inconsistent Systems: Conclusion

 \section{Conclusion}

 We theoretically and empirically studied the behavior of CG and CR, as two prominent examples of the conjugate directions methods, for solving symmetric but inconsistent systems.
 We established a fundamental limitation in classical CG in terms of its inability to recover any solution to the normal equation.
-To remedy, we proposed a modification that ensures convergence to the pseudo-inverse solution.
-We also established a practical termination condition for CG for inconsistent systems.
+To remedy this, we proposed a modification that ensures convergence to the pseudo-inverse solution.
 We then showed that a minor modification to CR at the very last iteration ensures convergence to the pseudo-inverse solution.
 We further established that CR and MINRES are both essentially equivalent in that they, mathematically speaking, generate the same sequence of iterates.
 Lastly, we explored the empirical performance of CG, CR, and MINRES in a variety of settings.
 Contrary to conventional wisdom and in stark contrast to CR/MINRES, we showcased that CG can exhibit numerical instability in a borderline catastrophic manner across scenarios involving inconsistent systems.